jclegras/jclegras.github.io/content/posts/What is tail latency.md

 $$P(at least one slow) = 1 - P(fast request)^n = 1 - (1 - P(slow request))^n$$

 ### How to calculate a worst case scenario

-If you fan out processing to 5 components and wait for all of them to complete what is the probability that a user request experiences the worst case scenario which is all components are slow ?
+If you fan out processing to 5 components and wait for all of them to complete what is the probability that a user request experiences the worst case scenario which is all components are slow?

 We suppose here the probability of a single component being slow is